Fees

 • To clarify, it does not matter even if the client has zero Rupees free to invest over the next several years since that does not make any difference to me (e.g. if the client would like to focus on pre-paying a home loan)

-• (a) Hourly-Fee RIA Swapnil Kendhe who at least within Equity mutual funds, recommends only Index Funds; and who follows the Customized Process (approximately 9 or more hours of effort per new client); and whose fees are effectively Rs 4,000 per hour (which is exceptional value for money), or
+• (a) Hourly-Fee RIA Swapnil Kendhe who at least within Equity mutual funds, recommends only Index Funds; and who follows the Customized Process (5+ hours of effort per new client); and whose fees are effectively Rs 5,000 per hour (which is exceptional value for money), or

-• (b) Hourly-Fee RIA S R Srinivasan who at least within Equity mutual funds, prefers to recommend only Index Funds and who follows the Customized Process (approximately 9 or more hours of effort per new client)
+• (b) Hourly-Fee RIA S R Srinivasan who at least within Equity mutual funds, prefers to recommend only Index Funds and who follows the Customized Process (5+ hours of effort per new client)

 • Context: I do not earn anything from this recommendation of other RIAs